 IV.C.1.
-Non-Continuance or Negative Tenure Recommendations: If a recommendation, is made for non-continuance of a probationary faculty member or for denial of tenure for a faculty member upon completion of the probationary period, the President shall provide the affected faculty member official written notice of the recommendation:
+Non-Continuance or Negative Tenure Recommendations: If a decision is made not to recommend reappointment of a probationary faculty member or not to recommend tenure for a faculty member upon completion of the probationary period, the President shall provide the affected faculty member official written notice of the recommendation:

-- By March 1, of the first year of appointment; - By October 15 of the second year of appointment and thereafter (per section IV.B.3.a.); - By February 15 of the faculty member's tenure review year (per section IV.B.3.b.).
+- By March 7 of the first year of appointment; - By October 15 of the second year of appointment and thereafter (per section IV.B.3.a.); - By February 15 of the faculty member's tenure review year (per section IV.B.3.b.).

-The University is not obligated to furnish a statement of reasons for not recommending reappointment of a faculty member for another term during the probationary period It is the policy of the University that, upon request of the faculty member, the department head, the dean of the college and the Provost will arrange a conference with the faculty member to discuss informally the circumstance surrounding the non-reappointment.
+The University is not obligated to furnish a statement of reasons for the decision not to recommend reappointment of a faculty member for another term during the probationary period, and it is the policy of the University not to furnish a written statement of reasons for such a decision.
+It is the policy of the University that, upon request of the faculty member, the department head, the dean of the college and the Provost will arrange a conference with the faculty member to discuss informally the circumstance surrounding the non-reappointment.
 If this conference fails to satisfy the faculty member, the President will have a related conference with the faculty member upon request.
 However, written reasons for a negative tenure decision will be furnished if the faculty member requests them in writing.